mapbender/mapbender-documentation/en/functions/basic/legend.rst

    showLayerTitle: true                 # true/false show layer title, default is true
    showGroupedLayerTitle: true          # true/false show group title for grouped layers, default is true

 You can optionally use a button to show this element.
-See :doc:`button` for inherited configuration options.
+See :ref:`button` for inherited configuration options.
 You also can define the layertree with type element.
 Then you can display the layertree in a frame like the sidebar.

 Class, Widget & Style